lovemyducks/lovemyducks/_posts/2020-03-11-mozambique.md

 - My family is persuasive.

-- It's been my child hood dream and God promised me that I'd go someday.
+- It's been my childhood dream and God promised me that I'd go someday.

 - We were available.

 - We believe in the great commission -
-Jesus before He returned to Heaven told His disciples to make disciples of all nations (Matthew 28:19).
-And He commanded us to Go into all the world and preach the good news to All creation (mark 16:15)
+Jesus before He returned to Heaven told His disciples to make disciples of all nations *(Matthew 28:19)*.
+And He commanded us to Go into all the world and preach the good news to All creation *(Mark 16:15)*

 - We run towards what the devil tries to get us to fear.